-Look out for the glam Art Deco style swing doors on the corner or keep an ear out for the live jazz and take a step back in time in one of best bars BarChick’s found in this part of town.
-It’s all decked up in Edwardian style, the era in which their signature cocktail was created, but with hints of glam from the twenties and thirties as well as a cocktail menu that takes you on an epic journey through the decades right into the future, it’s a head f*ck of a time warp, and we’re into it.
+Look out for the glam Art Deco style swing doors on the corner or keep an ear out for the live jazz and take a step back in time.
+This spot is all decked out in Edwardian style, the era in which their namesake cocktail was created, but with hints of glam from the twenties and thirties as well as a cocktail menu that takes you on an epic journey through the decades right into the future.
+It’s a head f*ck of a time warp, and we’re into it.
 The cocktails rock, and the bartenders (big up Marian and Rusty) are some of the best in town.

 44 Old St, London EC1V 9AQ

 From a little 20 seater shipping container in POP Brixton to the pride land (AKA Soho), the duo behind Kricket are nailing it so hard they've now opened their first bar with a modern and minimalistic take on the basement speakeasy, and it's gonna wow any date lucky enough to be taken there.
 Soma is all about killer drinks made with seasonal ingredients, high-quality spirits and spices that take centre stage, influenced by the Indian subcontinent.
 Don't be afraid to be adventurous - their menu may look kinda out there, but they've packed it with plenty of familiarities.
 PLus they've got plenty of little tables hidden behind curtains if you're feeling like a little privacy.

 14 Denman St, London W1D 7HJ

 We usually steer clear of rooms that can only be hired by the hour, especially when on a date, but we'll always make an exception for this nugget of Bow Lane.
 Hella intimate, totally hidden and completely personal, book an hour in The Brig, AKA the smallest bar in London, and it's exclusively yours for an hour - the only person ya have to share it with is the bartender, who will mix you up as many drinks as you like in the timeslot.
 No, that isn't a challenge.